 2. What will the City accept for a parking agreement?

-Ordinance 6.200.C, states where off-street parking is required, except for one, two, three or four family dwellings, a plan approved by the city Traffic Engineer showing the location and arrangement of spaces shall be furnished to the Planning and Development Department.
+Ordinance 6.200.C, states where off-street parking is required, except for one, two, three or four family dwellings, a plan approved by the city Traffic Engineer showing the location and arrangement of spaces shall be furnished to the Development Services Department.
 This should also include sufficient proof of ownership, lease or other arrangement as will show that the spaces contemplated with be permanent.
-Any future changes in parking arrangements must be approved by the Planning and Development Department.
+Any future changes in parking arrangements must be approved by the Development Services Department.

 Parking agreements are common in the MU districts but may also be utilized in most districts.
 The actual written agreement must provide, per Ordinance 4.902.D(f): 1) the names and addresses of the uses and of the owners or tenants that are sharing the parking; 2) the location and number of parking spaces that are being shared; 3) an analysis showing that the peak parking demands for the different uses occur at different times and that the parking area will supply at least the minimum number of required spaces for each use during its respective peak parking times; and, 4) a legal instrument such as an easement or deed restriction that guarantees access to the joint parking for all uses.